3D 2N Ubud, Bali travel guide: temples, volcanos, jungle pool bars

 Where we stayed:

-I always love the convenience of a hotel stay, having a nice bar and restaurant on site, infinity pool and concierge to help with bookings.
+We always love the convenience of a hotel stay in Ubud, having a nice bar and restaurant on site, infinity pool and concierge to help with bookings.
 Our stay included a healthy and delicious morning breakfast and optional yoga and thai chi classes by the pool.

 There is also an abundance of vacation rental options in Bali, where it’s easy to villas with private pools, and multiple rooms to suit any budget and party size.